 - a) There is a high degree of uncertainty around the future funding for local government.
 In addressing the future risks that arise from this uncertainty the Council believes there are no indications that assets need to be impaired as a result of a need to close facilities and reduce levels of service provision. - b) In view of the deteriorating economic position and the uncertainty over future funding levels, the Council has planned efficiency savings.
 Staffing levels have been reduced significantly and the cost of redundancies has generally been met from savings and reserves.
-An earmarked reserve (Invest to Save Reserve £2.3 million at 31 March 2014) has been established to meet the cost of implementing future efficiency savings, including redundancy costs.
+An earmarked reserve (Invest to Save Reserve - £2.6 million at 31 March 2015) has been established to meet the cost of implementing future efficiency savings, including redundancy costs.

 - c) The Council has established a Trust Fund that controls donated assets comprising of an historic building, adjacent properties, and an extensive art collection.
-During 2013/14 an agreement was put in place between the Council and the Trust which records both parties' respective responsibilities in relation to their common purpose.
-The Trust has been assessed as being a subsidiary from 2013/14 and has been included in the Council's consolidated Group Accounts. - d) During 2013/14, both the Council and the RB of Kingston upon Thames set up a community interest company called Achieving for Children to provide their Children's Services.
-The aim is to focus on providing high quality frontline services by creating economies of scale and reducing management and overhead costs.
-A shadow board of Directors was established and the company was registered at Companies House in February 2014 (although the company did not become operational until 1 April 2014).
+During 2013/14 an ongoing agreement was put in place between the Council and the Trust which records both parties' respective responsibilities in relation to their common purpose.
+The Trust continues to be assessed as a Subsidiary and has been included in the Council's consolidated Group Accounts on this basis. - d) During 2013/14, both the Council and the RB of Kingston upon Thames set up a community interest company called Achieving for Children (AfC) to provide their Children's Services.
+The aim of AfC is to focus on providing high quality frontline services by creating economies of scale and reducing management and overhead costs.
+The company was registered at Companies House in February 2014 became fully operational on 1 April 2014.